aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/metafile-and-vector-image-handling/generate-wmf-metafile-images/_index.md

 graphics.setBackgroundColor(Color.getWhiteSmoke());
 ```

-In this example, we set the background color to white smoke.
+In this example we set the background color to white smoke.

 ## Step 3: Define Pen and Brush